criticalpathinstitute/biolink_sdtm_owl/README.md

 ![Build Status](https://github.com/criticalpathinstitute/biolink_sdtm_owl/workflows/CI/badge.svg)
 # SDTM BioLink Mapping Ontology

-Description: An ontology for a proof of concept mapping of PKD data in the SDTM format to the Biolink Model.
+Description: An ontology for a proof of concept mapping of PKD data in the SDTM format to the Biolink Model, developed as part of the Rare Disease Cures Accelerator Data and Analytics Platform (RDCA-DAP) at the Critical Path Institute.

 More information can be found at http://obofoundry.org/ontology/biolink_sdtm_owl